 NOTE: Datasets that contain certain data types will continue to be edited through the legacy edit experience until we have migrated those data types to a new format in the new experience.
 This includes document, photo, percent, URL, flag, and star datatypes.

 For a limited time, there will also be the option to opt-out of creating a revision and instead to use a working copy and the append and replace wizard.
-This opt out will be available only the first time you create a revision of a dataset.
+This opt-out will be available when you create a revision of the dataset.
+The opt-out option will be removed after taking any action within the revision.
+You will still be able to opt out on subsequent revisions.

 By selecting ‘Edit Dataset Metadata’ or ‘Edit Column Metadata,’ you will be brought to the Manage Metadata page.
 From here you can switch between dataset and column tabs and modify those fields accordingly.